simosika/DOC007-reference-of-the-product-line/README.md

 ![Heroku account creation finished](https://github.com/JAMK-IT/reference-product-line/blob/master/images/Screenshot%20from%202015-11-27%2014:55:09.png)

 Heroku is our site of choice for building our app in working condition.
 This is basically where our application is deployed after being tested and compiled in CircleCI.
 To create your account click “Sign up for free” and once again, fill in the necessary information to get your account initiated.
 If you already have in mind what programming language you're about to use for your project then go ahead and select it from the menu, but Heroku also has couple of options in case you're not so sure.
 After filling out the account information you'll be asked to confirm your email account.
 After confirming your account you'll be prompted to set password to your account.
 Do so and log in.

+## Feedback

+Choosing a user feedback system is a bit more complicated issue.
+We used UserVoice for quite a while to collect feedback from our Contriboard, and as integration with our issue listing was not possible from the start, we used Zapier to export our feedback tickets from UserVoice into GitHub issues.
+We were satisfied with UserVoice and it served us well.
+However, since then things have become a bit more complicated.
+UserVoice has changed its payment model drastically.
+When we used it they had free account option that was limited in some functionalities but didn't have any kind of trial period or something that was severely limiting our basic usage.
+Since then they have moved to radically different pricing methods.
+Now they have 14 day free trial and first pricing option starts from 499$ a month.
+So now we're in a situation where we'll have to find another free alternative that has the necessary integrations or implement those integrations manually with Zapier.